cjmwills/cmt307-code-release/README.md

 1. Git
 2. Python (with `sklearn`, `pandas`, `numpy` and `nltk` libraries.)

+## Modifying Test Data

+By default the model will use the datasets in the `Data/IMDb/test/` folder.
+To run the model on different data, simply replace these with the data you want the model to predict.

 ## Running the Model

 To run the model complete the following steps;